Ranjandas/shikari-scenarios/README.md

 * [Lima](https://lima-vm.io/)
 * [Shikari](https://github.com/ranjandas/shikari)

-> NOTE: all the above expect shikari can be installed using Homebrew
+> NOTE: all the above except shikari can be installed using Homebrew

 ## Usage